jiriKuba/SoundCollector/README.md

 # SoundCollector
 XNA game where you catching particles for points.

+When particles hit the shield (center of screen) game will decrement shield value.

+Shield is down = Game over

+Score multiplier = Shield value / 10

 Control:
 - Particles are collected by mouse (fast movement attracts particles)
 - Left mouse button (press) turns on "Bonus Lux"